 2. Difficult grammar

 English grammar has got 12 tenses total, how crazy is that?
 There are 3 basic tenses: Past, Present, and Future, each of them having 4 types: Simple, Continuous, Perfect Simple, and Perfect Continuous.
 So don’t be discouraged if learning tenses is tough for you!
 It’s totally normal.
-Let’s say your native language hasn’t got such classification of tenses, or that there are just 3 tenses: past, present, and future.
+Let’s say your native language hasn’t got such a classification of tenses, or that there are just 3 tenses: past, present, and future.
 In such a case, the concept of each tense having 4 sub-tenses might be complicated for you.
 If that’s so, try to really focus on grammar practice and on understanding the concept behind each tense in English.

 This point overlaps a bit with points about difficult pronunciation and grammar.
 What we specifically want to point out here is the conjugation of verbs – present, past simple, and past participle.
 This is a very basic thing, yet it gives a headache to English learners everywhere.
 Regular verbs are fairly easy – you simply need to add “-ed” to the basic present form.
 However, irregular verbs seem to have no rules on how to create them whatsoever, therefore you need to learn them by heart.
 Unfortunately, it’s not just 10 or 20 verbs – it is estimated that there are more or less 200 irregular verbs in the English language!